hb-hcd/sd105-weather-widget/README.md

-# sd105-weather-widget
+### sd105-weather-widget
-# This is a project assignment for practicing to work with third-party API and to build and manage project by git
+This is a project assignment for practicing to work with third-party API and to manage project by git.